In year 10 students have 30 lessons a week, these are allotted as follows:

 - Screenwriting structure

-- Screenplay study/comparison
+- Screenplay study / comparison

 - Horror film openings

-NEA screenwriting drafting
+Summer term – NEA screenwriting drafting

-- Computer room-based lessons
+- Computer-room based lessons

 - 800-1000 word horror film opening

-- One-page shooting script
+- 1 page shooting script

 - 750 word evaluative analysis